alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Calculate your security rate

-Your security rate for rice and cereals must be of 3 euros per tonne.
+Your security rate for rice and cereals will be 3 euros per tonne.

 Check the table to see how much you need to pay for sugar: